 Coconut oil helps build up your HDL or “good” fat.
 Coconut oil has the same fatty chain as breast milk, the essential fats that first built your brain.
 HDL is essential fat for a healthy brain, nails, hair, skin and so much more.

-You can also take 1 Tbsp of coconut oil a day for every 50 lbs you weigh, but we like to be able to change it up.
-Coconut butter is a good way to replace a lot of the products with LDL fats that you might be using in your diet, such as crisco, margarine, vegetable oil, etc. (As another way to get coconut oil in your diet, here are two easy coconut treats—chocolate chunks and lemon zingers.)
+You can also take 1 Tablespoon of coconut oil a day for every 50 lbs you weigh, but I like to be able to change it up.
+Coconut butter is a good way to replace a lot of the products with LDL fats that you might be using in your diet, such as Crisco, margarine, vegetable oil, etc. (As another way to get coconut oil in your diet, here are two easy coconut treats—chocolate chunks and lemon zingers.)

 HDL helps fight/balance the LDL or “bad” fat, or the cholesterol in the body.
 If you have high cholesterol, increasing your HDL is a must.
 Some things that will help are a liver cleanse and some enzymes to break down fat (Lipase).

 Now let’s make some coconut butter!

 - 12 to 16 ounces unsweetened coconut

-- 2 Tbsp coconut oil (optional- but it will blend smoother)
+- 2 Tablespoon coconut oil (optional, but it will blend smoother)

-- 1/4 tsp real salt or sea salt
+- ¼ teaspoon real salt or sea salt

 - 2 teaspoon pure maple syrup (optional)